 A small red timer in the shape of a tomato is the key to Sabrina Thomas’ focus.
 She sets the timer for 25-minutes and gets started on single task such as responding to email, writing a transition paragraph in her book about Black doll production in the 20th century or preparing for an upcoming meeting.
 When the timer beeps, Thomas takes a 5-minute break.
 Her practice is known as the Pomodoro Technique, suggests you work on a big or small task in increments of 25 minutes, taking short breaks after each session to do… read more about Pomodoro Technique for Writers »

 It's a pleasure to introduce myself and to join the Thompson Writing Program!
 My affinity for writing centers and composition pedagogy began at Vassar College, where I first found a space for thinking about what it means to be a writer and how to relate to other writers as a peer.
-I was fortunate in my PhD studies at the University of Virginia and postdoc at Georgia Tech to further my commitment to writing centers, first as a graduate consultant at the UVA Writing Center and then as an assistant director of the Georgia Tech… read more about Introducing Dr. Aaron Colton, Thompson Writing Program Lecturer »
+I was fortunate in my PhD studies at the University of Virginia and postdoc at Georgia Tech to further my commitment to writing centers, first as a graduate consultant at the UVA Writing Center and then as an assistant director of the Georgia… read more about Introducing Dr. Aaron Colton, Thompson Writing Program Lecturer »

 When writing about their latest discoveries, scientists often have reason to reuse some material from their prior publications.
 This practice, known as text recycling or “self-plagiarism,” has become the subject of widespread debate.
 Moskovitz’s Text Recycling Research Project aims to help scientists and editors deal with the ethical and legal complications. read more about TWP faculty member Cary Moskovitz featured in NIEHS magazine story »